mirisuzanne/mia/content/posts/redesign2022/minimal.md

 where we turn on the Food Network
 (back-to-back _Diners, Drive-Ins, and Dives_)
 or whatever is showing on HGTV.
+Nested between extensive house remodels,
-Most of the shows involve massive home renovation, but one (_No Demo Reno_) comes with the premise that all the walls of a house will stay exactly where they started.
+_No Demo Reno_ starts with the premise that all the walls of a house will stay exactly where they started.

-This post isn't about the HGTV show.
+This post isn't about HGTV or home renovations.
 I've seen a total of two or three episodes while knitting, winding down, and getting ready for bed.